Firstly, take a look at the image below to understand what makes up the marketing mix.

 Public relations, on the other hand, are communications that are typically not paid for.
 This includes press releases, exhibitions, sponsorship deals, seminars, conferences, and events.

 Word of mouth is also a type of product promotion.
 Word of mouth is an informal communication about the benefits of the product by satisfied customers and ordinary individuals.
 The sales staff plays a very important role in public relations and word of mouth.
 It is important to not take this literally.
 Word of mouth can also circulate on the internet.
 Harnessed effectively and it has the potential to be one of the most valuable assets you have in boosting your profits online.
+An extremely good example of this is online social media and managing a firm’s online social media presence.

 In creating an effective product promotion strategy, you need to answer the following questions: